Sam Taylor (blues musician): Biography

 Born Samuel Willis Taylor Jr. in Crichton, a suburb of Mobile, Alabama, Taylor began singing gospel at the age of three.
 His Long Island connection began in 1957, during his service in the United States Air Force.
 He was stationed at the Westhampton Beach Air Force Base, which was near the Blue Bird Inn.

 After leaving the service in 1959, Taylor lived in Riverhead.
-His first major professional gig was as Maxine Brown's bandleader at the Apollo Theater and his first #1 R&B hit single was "Funny".
+His first major professional gig was as Maxine Brown's bandleader at the Apollo Theater and his first number one R&B hit single was "Funny".
 Taylor himself, often using the name Sammy Taylor, recorded for various labels including Capitol, Enjoy, and Atlantic Records.

 The songwriter of hundreds of songs, many of them hits such as "Peace Pipe", performed by the B.T.
 Express, Taylor's efforts were recorded by Freddie King, Chubby Checker, Son Seals, Jimmy Witherspoon, Brook Benton, Jay and the Americans, Joey Dee, Maxine Brown, and Joe Tex.
 Taylor also was the bandleader and/or guitarist for Big Joe Turner, The Isley Brothers, Tracy Nelson, Otis Redding, and Sam & Dave.

 Taylor and his songwriting partner, Bennie Earl, mentored young Florida duo Sam & Dave, writing two of their early hits, "People in Love" and "Listening For My Name", when the duo recorded for Roulette Records, predating their later success with Stax/Volt.
 Taylor was also an original member and guitarist/songwriter for Joey Dee and the Starliters.
 With fellow Starliter Dave Brigatti, Taylor had a strong influence on The Rascals, which included Brigati's younger brother Eddie.
 He also wrote some of the first songs for The Vagrants, which included Leslie West, who would later go on to form Mountain.
 After recording and appearing in two films with the Starliters including Two Tickets to Paris, Taylor took his friend Jimi Hendrix with him to tell Joey Dee and Morris Levy to let the young upstart take his place in the group.